Key Takeaways

 What is Two-Factor Authentication?

-Two-Factor Authentication (2FA) is an extra verification process to ensure the privacy protection of your personal information.
-You’ll see it more often online, especially when using cryptocurrency exchanges, banking apps, and other websites that handle sensitive data.
+Two-Factor Authentication (2FA) is an extra verification step that protects the privacy of your personal information.
+You will encounter it more often online, especially when using cryptocurrency exchanges, banking apps, and other services that handle sensitive data.

-At your bank, you probably already use this as an SMS code or a device to secure your account safely.
-This form of extra security has become very important.
-Hacks, scams, and data breaches happen almost daily, potentially leaking your password.
-If you have 2FA enabled on a website or app, the hacker won’t be able to access it easily.
+At your bank, you probably already use this as an SMS code or a separate device to keep your account safe.
+This form of extra security has become essential.
+Hacks, scams, and data breaches happen almost daily and your password may have leaked already.
+If 2FA is enabled on a website or app, an attacker still cannot get in with just your password.

-Criminals are always looking for ways to access your account, but with 2FA, you can make it very difficult for them!
+Criminals are always looking for ways into your account, but with 2FA you can make it very hard for them.

 Google Authenticator

 Google Authenticator is the most widely used 2FA mobile app in the cryptocurrency world.
-Every good website, app, exchange, and wallet will encourage you to set up 2FA when registering an account.
-You protect your account from access by third parties, which is also in their interest.
-It prevents support tickets, reputational damage, and the loss of customers or investors.
+Every reputable exchange, wallet, app, or website will encourage you to set up 2FA when registering an account.
+Protecting accounts is in their interest too: it prevents support tickets, reputational damage, and the loss of customers or investors.

 If someone knows your email address and password, they can access your personal information, including your bank account.
-When 2FA is activated, that person also needs physical access to your phone to log in.
-If a website accepts 2FA, it is advisable to use it as well.
-Google Authenticator is a widely used application for 2FA, but there are also other solutions.
-Protecting multiple accounts is no problem at all.
+With 2FA enabled, that person also needs physical access to your phone to log in.
+If a website supports 2FA, you should use it.
+Google Authenticator is a popular option, but there are alternatives.
+Protecting multiple accounts in one app is straightforward.
 The app is available for iOS (iPhone) and Android devices.

-This is an example of the Google Authenticator, which generates the 2FA codes:
+This is an example of the Google Authenticator app, which generates the 2FA codes:

 How to Activate 2FA Using Google Authenticator

-When you turn on 2FA on a website, a QR code is displayed to scan with the Google Authenticator app.
-Usually, there is also a code to enter manually on your phone as an alternative method.
-If you enter the response code from the app on the website, 2FA is activated.
+When you turn on 2FA on a website, a QR code is displayed for you to scan with the Google Authenticator app.
+Usually there is also a code you can enter manually as an alternative.
+After entering the response code from the app on the website, 2FA is activated.

 Here is an example:

 In April 2023, Google introduced a major update to the Authenticator app: cloud sync and backup.
-This feature allows you to back up your 2FA codes to your Google Account and sync them across multiple devices.
+This feature lets you back up your 2FA codes to your Google Account and sync them across multiple devices.

 When you enable cloud sync:

-- You can access your codes on multiple devices (phones, tablets) logged into the same Google Account
+- You can access your codes on multiple devices (phones, tablets) signed in to the same Google Account.

-- If you lose your phone or get a new one, simply log in to restore all your codes instantly
+- If you lose your phone or get a new one, signing in restores all your codes instantly.

-While cloud backup is convenient, there’s a significant security concern you should be aware of: Google Authenticator’s cloud sync does not use end-to-end encryption (E2EE).
+While cloud backup is convenient, there is a significant security concern to be aware of: Google Authenticator’s cloud sync does not use end-to-end encryption (E2EE).

-Google has stated they plan to add end-to-end encryption “in the future,” but as of 2026, this has still not been implemented.
+Google has stated it plans to add end-to-end encryption in the future, but at the time of writing this has still not been implemented.

 Use cloud backup if:

-- You have strong security on your Google Account (strong password + 2FA on Google itself)
+- You have strong security on your Google Account (strong password plus 2FA on Google itself).

-- You’ve lost access to accounts before due to a broken phone
+- You have lost access to accounts before due to a broken phone.

 Consider manual backups instead if:

-- You’re uncomfortable with Google having access to your 2FA secrets
+- You are uncomfortable with Google having access to your 2FA secrets.

 The good news: cloud sync is optional.
 You can still use Google Authenticator without signing in or syncing, and manage your backups manually using the methods described below.